ropensci/roweb3/content/blog/2020-10-10-accessing-grahpql-in-r/index.md

   html_document:
     keep_md: yes
 ---
-## Introduction
+### Introduction
 Few months ago, I embarked on a full stack spatial data project at work.
-The project kicked off amazingly, until I was almost backed to the wall when I discovered that some source of the data is serve via a GraphQL API.
+The project kicked off amazingly, until I was almost backed to the wall when I discovered that some of the data sources were served via a GraphQL API.
 Before now, I haven't worked with GraphQL.
 But, I have heard a lot about it and how amazing it is for querying data.

+GraphQL is a query language for application programming interfaces (APIs) that prioritizes giving clients exactly the data they request.
+It's designed to make APIs flexible, fast and friendly.
+Basically, it is used to load data from a server to a client and it does this in a much more efficient manner than traditional methods and services.

+GraphQL is a query language for application programming interfaces (APIs) that prioritizes giving clients exactly the data they request.
+It's designed to make APIs flexible, fast and friendly.
+Basically, it is used to load data from a server to a client and it does this in a much more efficient manner than traditional methods and services.

+GraphQL is a query language for application programming interfaces (APIs) that prioritizes giving clients exactly the data they request.
+It's designed to make APIs flexible, fast and friendly.
+Basically, it is used to load data from a server to a client and it does this in a much more efficient manner than traditional methods and services.

 I started off installing the [GraphQL playground](https://www.graphqlbin.com/v2/new), which is now my go to tool to interact with GraphQL API and it offers a great workflow to understand the schema and structure of any GraphQL API.
 I recommend you try it out.

 After hours of trying out the GraphQL playground, I finally understood the schema of the GraphQL API endpoint for the project I'm working on.
 Well, that was the easy part I must say.

 Now that I can query the API, everything should seem great.
 Right?
 Well, it's not.
 Why?
 Well, the GraphQL API I was working with fetches the geospatial data as json file instead of geojson.
-Probably, because of my lack of understanding of how graphql truly worked with spatial data.
-The issue now is, I see my data alright.
+Probably, because of my lack of understanding of how GraphQL truly worked with spatial data.
+The issue now is, I can see my data.
 But, just not in the format that I can work with.
-I am tempted to talk about the technicality behind it, but I won't maybe another time.
+I am tempted to talk about the technicality behind it, but I won't... maybe another time.

 ### How did I find out about ghql?
-At work, our scripting language of choice is R. It was time for me to programmatically access data with GraphQL API from R. I felt excited because, I'm an R lover.
+At work, our scripting language of choice is R. R is a free software environment for statistical computing and graphics.
+Well, that's how it's officially defined.
+But, trust me its gradually evolving to do more than statistical computing and making of beautiful graphics.
+It was time for me to programmatically access data with GraphQL API from R. I felt excited because, I'm an R lover.
 But, I knew it was a going to be a huge work, I guess I was ready for the huge work.

 After spending days researching about the R packages that can interact with a GraphQL API, I found three packages.
 I picked `ghql` over the others because, it was an rOpenSci package.

-### What is GraphQL?
-Well, you have heard me whine a lot about GraphQL and stick to this article so far.
-Please, allow me talk a little bit about GraphQL.

-GraphQL is a query language for application programming interfaces (APIs) that prioritizes giving clients exactly the data they request.
-It's designed to make APIs flexible, fast and friendly.
-Basically, it is used to load data from a server to a client and it does this in a much more efficient manner than traditional methods and services.

-### And then, there is R
-R is a free software environment for statistical computing and graphics.
-Well, that's how it's officially defined.
-But, trust me its gradually evolving to do more than statistical computing and making of beautiful graphics.

 ### Moving on
 In order for R to interact with any GraphQL API, it requires a GraphQL client.
 That's where `ghql`, a GraphQL client for R, developed by Scott Chamberlain comes into play.
 Still confused?
 Well, so was I at first.
 I tried interacting with a GraphQL server in R and felt like giving up even before getting anywhere.
 Hopefully this blog post will assist others.